Renewable Power Costs Plummet: Many Sources Now Cheaper than Fossil Fuels Worldwide

 Solar PV module prices have dropped 75% since 2009 and continue to decrease.

 Residential solar PV systems are now as much as 70% cheaper than in 2008.

-When damage to human health from fossil fuels in power generation is considered in economic terms, along with the cost of CO2 emissions, the price of fossil fuel-fired power generation rises to between USS 0.07 and 0.19/kWh.
+When damage to human health from fossil fuels in power generation is considered in economic terms.
+All along with the cost of CO2 emissions, the price of fossil fuel-fired power generation rises to between USS 0.07 and 0.19/kWh.

 For 1.3 billion people worldwide without electricity, renewables are the cheapest source of energy.
 Renewables also offer massive gains in cost and security for islands and other isolated areas reliant on diesel.

-Thanks in large part to the clear business case for renewables, a record high of 120 gigawatts of renewable energy was added to the global energy mix in 2013, with similar additions forecast for 2014.
+Thanks in large part to the clear business case for renewables.
+Because a record high of 120 gigawatts of renewable energy was added to the global energy mix in 2013.
+Also there were similar additions forecast for 2014.
 Renewable energy accounted for 22 per cent of global electricity generation and 19 per cent of total final energy consumption in 2013.

-The report goes on to explain that renewable energy price improvements are not universal, and that costs range widely according to resources and the availability of financing.
-Offshore wind and concentrated solar power (CSP) technologies are in earlier stages and deployment costs remain higher than those of fossil fuels.
-These technologies will however become more cost-competitive in future, especially where low-cost financing is available.
+The report goes on to explain that renewable energy price improvements are not universal.
+Finally, costs range widely according to resources and the availability of financing.
+So in conclusion, offshore wind and concentrated solar power (CSP) technologies are in earlier stages.
+Also deployment costs remain higher than those of fossil fuels.
+These technologies will however become more cost-competitive in future.
+That’s especially where low-cost financing is available.